wazuh/wazuh-documentation/source/deployment-options/wazuh-from-sources/wazuh-agent/index.rst

                         .. note::

                             The ``gmake`` step will take several minutes to complete.
-This is a normal behavior.
+This is normal behavior.

                     #.
 Install cmake library: